Novice Uke: A Beginner’s First Ukulele Lesson

 Buying An Ukulele:

-At the end of the day, in my opinion, the best ukulele for beginners will cost around $100-200 and often be a concert size.
+At the end of the day, in my opinion, the best ukulele for a beginner is a concert that costs around $100-200.
 My reasons:

-This is, of course, not a hard and fast rule and you should get any ukulele that is going to get you excited about learning to play.
+This is, of course, not a hard and fast rule and you should get any ukulele that feels comfortable and is going to make you excited about learning to play.

 Your technique doesn’t need to be perfect to get started playing, but you do need to know which end points where.

-If you’re right handed, the neck points to the left and your left hand holds it.
+If you’re going to play right handed, the neck points to the left and your left hand holds the frets.

 Your right hand leans/drapes over so that you can touch the strings between the soundhole and where the neck meets the body.